SleeplessKnights/bug-reports/README.md

 * IRC: irc://irc.HoshinoLabs.net/kujatareborn

-# How to report a bug
+# How to report an issue

 1. Sign in or register a new account on GitHub